Asset Finance Rates Comparison

 Asset finance is generally secured against the asset you purchase.
 However, some businesses may use unsecured business loans for a variety of purposes, including to buy assets.
 These typically have higher rates and lower borrowing limits than secured finance.

 You don’t normally need a deposit for asset finance because the asset itself serves as security for the loan, and the lender will finance 100% of the value of the asset or equipment.
-However, some hire purchase agreements may require you to pay a deposit and the rest of the loan balance as normal.
+However, some hire purchase agreements may require you to pay a deposit and the rest of the finance balance as normal.

-Yes, asset finance offers various tax advantages depending on the type of agreement you have.
+Asset finance offers various tax advantages depending on the type of agreement you have.
 The interest portion on loan repayments or lease payments are generally tax deductible as a business expense.
 You can also claim depreciation of the asset with a chattel mortgage or hire purchase agreement.
 Speak to a broker or accountant about the best option for business.